top of page

 There are no risks to having your health information stored in the Registry.
 Researchers directly

 involved with collection of data will have access to their medical record.
-To ensure that your private
+To ensure that your

-will contain identifying information about you.
+contain identifying information about you.

 7. What if I withdraw from this research project?